-Metal Injection Molding offers diversity: Stainless steels to titanium and superalloys
+Metal Injection Molding offers diversity: From stainless steels and low alloy steels to titanium and superalloys

 In Metal Injection Molding, particle size distribution is the most important powder characteristic as this determines the sinterability and surface quality of the final product.
 As a general rule, the finer the powder the better.

 Fortunately for Metal Injection Molding technology, very fine carbonyl iron and nickel powders were already in industrial production when the process was developed.